Reflecting on Jonah the prophet:

-In fact, if anyone was chasing after me, I would probably surrender right away ( and suffer my fate with dignity) than attempt to run and still end up caught (without any dignity as I would be gasping for air).
+My family and friends must have looked twice at the title of this post; I don’t run, ever.
+In fact, if anyone was chasing me, I would probably surrender right away ( and suffer my fate with dignity) than attempt to run and still end up caught (with no dignity, as I would gasp for air).

 But, it is true.